Analyzing the scale of Trump’s federal layoffs in his first 100 days

 Federal layoffs, which surged in February and tapered down in March and April, surpassed layoffs in any other industry in 2025 so far.
 While most of the targeted agencies saw reductions of under 10%, others like the Department of Education or Agency for International Development were gutted, according to CNN’s analysis.

-One in 14 federal employees at impacted agencies were fired, according to CNN’s analysis.
+One in 14 federal employees at impacted agencies were fired or have been targeted, according to CNN’s analysis.
 Not all agencies have felt the impact of layoffs equally, though.

 By sheer total, the Department of Veterans Affairs has plans for the largest reduction in force — at least 70,000 people — which accounts for nearly 15% of total staff.
 The VA is the second-largest federal department, following the Department of Defense, and is responsible for providing services like health care to veterans and their families.